MicrosoftDocs/well-architected/well-architected/ai/mlops-genaiops.md

 ##### Tools

-We recommended that you use tools that can **track machine learning experiments** by capturing details like code versions, environments, parameters, runs, and results.
+We recommend that you use tools that can **track machine learning experiments** by capturing details like code versions, environments, parameters, runs, and results.
 MLflow is one such open-source framework.
 Consider using Azure Machine Learning workspaces, which are [MLflow-compatible](/azure/machine-learning/concept-mlflow) and provide a streamlined workflow that enables data scientists to manage productivity and reproducibility in their projects.
 To manage code development with source control tracking, integrate the machine learning pipeline with source control like GitHub, or use file shares.

 The hosting compute can also influence your choice of a workflow orchestrator.
 If your application is hosted on Azure Kubernetes Service (AKS), consider using Kubeflow.